alphagov/gds-operations.github.io/contributing.md

 We also appreciate bug reports, and the process is similar.
 We will acknowledge the bug report within a few days and raise a story in our backlog to investigate it.

-However, unless it is an urgent security-related bug, it is likely to have a lower priority than a pull request, so it may take quite a while to get to the top of the list.

-We will look at it, but if it's an urgent issue for you, it might be worth thinking about raising a pull request.
+However it is likely to have a lower priority than a pull request, so it may take quite a while for us to investigate and fix it.
+If it's an urgent issue for you, it might be worth thinking about raising a pull request.
 As noted in our contributing guidelines, we are very happy to help if you have questions about how to raise a PR.

 ## Contacting us